MadStudioRoblox/ProfileService/docs/api.md

 `Profile.MetaData` is a table containing data about the profile itself. `Profile.MetaData.MetaTags` is saved on the same DataStore key together with `Profile.Data`.

-!!! notice
-    You can use `Profile.MetaData.MetaTagsLatest` for product purchase confirmation (By storing `receiptInfo.PurchaseId` values inside `Profile.MetaData.MetaTags` and waiting for them to appear in `Profile.MetaData.MetaTagsLatest`).
-Don't forget to clear really old `PurchaseId`'s to stay under DataStore limits.

 ### Profile.GlobalUpdates
 ```lua
 Profile.GlobalUpdates [GlobalUpdates]